Types of Elves

 Calaquendi / Eldar / Light Elves:

-The Eldar was the name for the Three Kindreds that tried to reach Valinor, the Undying Realm.
-The Three Kindreds were the Vanyar, Noldor (Gnomes in early versions), and Teleri.
+The Eldar was the name for elves of the Three Kindreds that reached Valinor, the Undying Realm of the Valar.
+These kindreds were the Vanyar, Noldor (Gnomes in early versions), and Teleri.

-Those who made it to Valinor were all called Calaquendi, Eldar, High Elves, Light Elves, and Elves of the Light.
+Those who made it all the way to Valinor were called Calaquendi, the "light elves", also referred to as the Eldar, High Elves, Light Elves, and Elves of the Light.

 The Elves in Middle-earth were "a race high and beautiful, the older Children of the world, and among them the Eldar [referring to the Noldor Eldar] were as kings, who now are gone: the People of the Great Journey, the People of the Stars.
 They were tall, fair of skin and grey-eyed, though their locks were dark, save in the golden house of Finarfin; and their voices had more melodies than any mortal voice now is heard."